 Unfortunately there are no shortcuts to learning a new language.
-Some languages are easier to learn than others and the time taken to become fluent in a language is heavily dependent on the attitude and motivation of the learner, as well as the language they are learning!
-In today’s world, with the vast amount of resources on the internet and via apps on our phones, it is much easier to learn languages.
+Some languages are easier to learn than others.
+In addition, the time taken to become fluent in a language is heavily dependent on the attitude and motivation of the learner, as well as the language they are learning!
+In today’s world, it is much easier to learn languages.
+Especially with the vast amount of resources on the internet and via apps on our phones.

 Here are 8 top tips for learning a new language:

 Be clear about why you want to learn the target language, what you hope to achieve and by when.
 Making a personalised, realistic and specific plan will improve your motivation and give you a structure to stick to.

 - Make the target language part of your life